-Re: Southern California Association of Government's (SCAG) Report From: David Salgado, Regional Affairs Officer (RAO) To: ICTC Management Committee Meeting Date: April 14, 2021
+Re: Southern California Association of Government's (SCAG) Report

-The following is a summary of the SCAG Executive Director's Report and/or Federal and State Legislature Staff Report for the Imperial County Transportation Commission's Management Committee meeting for the month of April 2021.
+The following is a summary of the SCAG Executive Director's Report and/or Federal and State Legislature Staff Report for the Imperial County Transportation Commission's Committee meeting for the month of April 2021.

-- SCAG April Regional Council (RC) Meeting: At SCAG's April Regional Council Regional Council Meeting the board took action to approve the incoming of SCAG Board Officers.
+- 1. SCAG April Regional Council (RC) Meeting: At SCAG's April Regional Council Regional Council Meeting the board took action to approve the incoming of SCAG Board Officers.
 The Officers are selected through a "Nominating Committee" and forwarded to the Regional Council for approval.
 After approval at the Regional Council the incoming SCAG Executive Board is installed at the SCAG General Assembly.
 The 2021-22 SCAG President will be Hon.
 Clint Lorimore (Eastvale), First Vice President Hon.
 Jan Harnik (Palm Desert), and Second Vice President Hon.
 Carmen Ramirez (County of Ventura).
 Current SCAG President Rex Richardson (Long Beach) will assume the role of Immediate Past President as a member of the executive board. - 2.
 SCAG 2021 General Assembly: The annual convening of the SCAG General Assembly is scheduled for Thursday May, 6th 2021.
 The meeting will be held remotely.
 The complete agenda packet is posted and available.
 Please contact SCAG RAO David Salgado with any questions regarding the 2021 SCAG General Assembly. - 3.
-COVID's Local Government Fiscal Impacts Survey: SCAG's partners at the University of Southern California and Occidental College have launched the Fiscal Survey of Local Agencies to assess the impact of COVID-19 on local governments in Southern California.
-The 10-15-minute survey asks budget officers, city managers, county administrators, school district finance directors and others about the ongoing effects of COVID-19 on their agencies.
-CalMatters recently featured the results of Phase 1 of this survey which covered Northern California.
-Since the beginning of the pandemic, SCAG has studied its economic impacts, transportation impacts and local vulnerabilities.
-The findings of this research promise to help SCAG's local jurisdictions understand and articulate their needs further.
-We encourage and appreciate your agency's participation your agency's budget officer will receive a link to the survey later this week.
-Please encourage them to complete the survey.
+Electric Vehicle Charging Station (EVCS) Permit Streamlining Training Imperial County: Permitting is one of the costliest barriers to deploying zero-emission infrastructure, with California cities taking twice as long to approve permits than the national average.
+As you likely know, Governor Newsom has set a target aiming for 100 percent of in-state sales of new passenger vehicles to be zero-emission by 2035.
+With this increase in electric vehicles will come a rapid increase in demand for electric vehicle charging equipment installation, something that local jurisdictions will need to grapple with.
+Help make sure your jurisdiction is ready by joining us for a training.